kubernetes/enhancements/keps/sig-scheduling/3022-min-domains-in-pod-topology-spread/README.md

  - 2022-01-14: Initial KEP is merged.
  - 2022-03-16: The implementation PRs are merged.
  - 2022-05-03: The MinDomain feature is released as alpha feature with Kubernetes v1.24 release.
+ - 2022-06-23: KEP is updated so that the MinDomain feature is moving to beta with Kubernetes v1.25 release.
+ - 2022-07-16: The feature gate is changed to be enabled by default.
+ - 2024-01-15: KEP is updated so that the MinDomain feature is moving to GA with Kubernetes v1.30 release.

 ## Drawbacks